🏗️ ΘρϵηΠατπ🚧 (under construction)

 integers

-note: The symbol for integers can be remembered as the word for number in German is Z ahlen
+note: The symbol for integers can be remembered as the word for number in German is ahlen

 Natural Numbers 0